java-repository/microservices-lab/introduction/introduction.md

 This lab walks you through the steps to use Micronaut, Micronaut Data and Oracle Cloud to connected to an Oracle Database.

 - Lab 1: Getting to know Micronaut (10 minutes)
-- Lab 2: Writing Web Controllers (20 minutes)
+- Lab 2: Writing Web Controllers (25 minutes)
-- Lab 3: Setting up a Database Schema & JPA (20 minutes)
+- Lab 3: Setting up a Database Schema & JPA (25 minutes)
 - Lab 4: Exposing OpenAPI Documentation (10 minutes)
-- Lab 5: Going to Production (15 minutes)
+- Lab 5: Building Native Image & Deploying to the Cloud (20 minutes)

 ### Prerequisites
 - Understanding of the Java programming language